 - The school will contact parents/carers by text or email if a child is absent and we do not know why

 - The only legally acceptable reasons for not being in school are illness and medical appointments.
 Other absences may be authorised by the school, such as dates of religious observance

 - Wherever possible medical or other appointments should be made for times outside of the school day

 - The school will not authorise any leave of absence due to family holidays, unless there are exceptional circumstances.
 Any parents/carers taking children out of school during term-time without authorisation by the Headteacher may be issued with a Fixed Penalty Notice.

-Each week our students receive a coloured dot in their planner so that parents are aware of which attendance zone their child is in.
-This will also help pastoral staff to monitor attendance and instigate support and intervention where necessary.
-Half termly letters will be issued to parents to make them aware of specific attendance totals and these will also be available on Parent App.
+Each week our students receive a coloured dot in their planners so that parents/carers are aware of which attendance zone their child is in.
+This will also help pastoral staff to monitor attendance and implement support and intervention where necessary.
+Half termly letters will be issued to parents/carers to make them aware of specific attendance totals and these will also be available on Parent App.
 Please note that the processes outlined here do not apply to those students with long-term health conditions, and support for them is managed differently.

 The colour zones are: